Fort Benning: Cold War

 Fort Benning was the site of the Scout dog school of the United States during the Vietnam War, where the dogs trained to detect ambushes in enemy terrain got their initial training, before being transferred to Vietnam for further advanced courses.

 Fort Benning also had an urban village, McKenna Military Operations in Urban Terrain, built by Army engineers for urban training of soldiers.
 It was used for live, virtual and constructive experimentation on soldier systems, weapons, and equipment.
-The site was approximately 200 meters square, and included 15 buildings resembling a European village.
+The site was approximately 200 square meters, and included 15 buildings resembling a European village.
 There was a church, small houses, domestic residences and office-style buildings.

 In 1984, following the signing of the Panama Canal Treaty, the School of the Americas relocated from Fort Gulick (Panama) to Fort Benning.
 After criticism concerning human rights violations committed by a number of graduates in Latin America, the school was renamed Western Hemisphere Institute for Security Cooperation.